dotnet/dotNext/docs/features/cluster/raft.md

 ## Network programming
 The most important configuration of Raft cluster member is election timeout.
 Your transport-specific implementation should align socket timeouts correctly with it.
 For instance, connection timeout should not be greater than lower election timeout.
 Otherwise, you will have unstable cluster with frequent re-elections.

-Another important aspect is a deduplication of Raft messages which is normal situation for TCP protocol. _Vote_ and _InstallSnapshot_ are idempotent messages and can be handled twice by receiver.
+Another important aspect is a deduplication of Raft messages which is normal situation for TCP protocol. _Vote_, _PreVote_ and _InstallSnapshot_ are idempotent messages and can be handled twice by receiver.
 However, _AppendEntries_ is not.

 ## Hosting Model
 The shape of your API for transport-specific Raft implementation depends on how the potential users will host it.
 There are few possible situations:
 * Using Dependency Injection container:
     * Generic application host from [Microsoft.Extensions.Hosting](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting)
     * Web host from ASP.NET Core
-    * Another Dependency Injection container
+    * Third-party Dependency Injection container
 * Standalone application without DI container

 In case of DI container from Microsoft you need to implement [IHostedService](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.ihostedservice) in your derived class.
 The signatures of `StartAsync` and `StopAsync` methods from `RaftCluster` class are fully compatible with this interface so you don't need implement interface methods manually.
 As a result, you will have automatic lifecycle management and configuration infrastructure at low cost.
 The instance of your class which is derived from `RaftCluster` should be registered as singleton service.
 All its interfaces should be registered separately.